Fairblock/ArbitrumContracts/Readme.md

 #### Contract Testing

 - **Rust Contract**: Implements a basic auction application where bids are encrypted and decrypted using decrypter contracts once the decryption key is provided.
 For simplicity, some checks have been removed.
-Therefore, this contract is only for showing how to use the decryption contracts and should not be used in production.
+This example is only to demonstrate how to use the decryption contracts and is not suitable for production use.
 - **Solidity Contract**: Implements a contract that allows the submission of encrypted messages and decrypts them once a key is submitted.

 Both contracts can be tested using their respective `test.sh` files in their corresponding folders.

 #### Network Configuration

-By default, all contracts will be deployed on the Arbitrum Sepolia testnet.
+By default, all contracts will be deployed on the Arbitrum testnet.
 However, the RPC URL can be modified in the `test.sh` scripts if you wish to use another network.

 #### Addresses and Private Key Setup